FidoProject/Fido/README.md

 Fido is an open-source, highly modular C++ machine learning library for embedded electronics and robotics.
 Fido is especially suited for robotic and embedded contexts, as it is written in C++ with minimal use of the standard library, comes packaged with a robotic simulator, and provides and easy interface in which to write robotic drivers.

-Check out the [project site](http://fidoproject.github.io/) for details.
+Check out the [project site](http://fidoproject.github.io/) and [documentation](http://fidoproject.github.io/docs/html/) for more information.

 ## Contributing